 Disadvantages of Spiral Model

 - This is not always a very cost-effective model for software development and has been known to be expensive at times.

 - The risk analysis that is done affects the actual success of the model; if the risk analysis is faulty then the entire software project can be negatively affected.

 - There is also a risk that the development might keep working in a spiral manner without coming to a conclusion.

-- This is not a beneficial method for projects with low risk factors.
+- This is not a beneficial method for projects with low-risk factors.

 8. Extreme Programming Methodology

 This is a flexible method that allows changes to be made with changes in requirements.
-This methodology is based around 4 main activities which are Coding, Testing, Listening and Designing.
+This methodology is based on 4 main activities which are Coding, Testing, Listening, and Designing.
 All these meet together to create software that benefits the client’s requirements.
-Extreme Programming is best when a software is required to be created within an unstable environment.
+Extreme Programming is best when software is required to be created within an unstable environment.
 Software developers working with XP Methodology during SDLC are able to deliver in shorter time frames than most other methodologies.
 XP Methodology also encourages feedback from their clients and this feedback is collated by testing the system and from inputs by other developers working on the same project as well as from the client directly.